VLSI-LaunchLab/LaunchLab-Freshers-2ed/README.md

 This repository contains all the materials related to the basic MOSFET theory, CMOS technology, circuit and layout design, and basic PDK design.

-# Introduction to Linux, Scripting and Python
+# Linux, Scripting and Python

 This is the first module required by all trainees to introduce them to basic fundamentals of working on a Linux System, basic scripting skills in Linux and Python programming.